binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 5. Missing Function Level Access Control
 6. We have gotten a little better at reducing CSRF with using the likes of the synchroniser token pattern, and possibly using LocalStorage more than cookies

-I think we are going to see that "Using Components with Known Vulnerabilities" is going to get worse before it gets better, due to the fact that we are now consuming a far greater amount of free and open source package repositories.
-With the increase use of these packaged repositories, such as NPM, NuGet and various others, we are now consuming them without vetting them before including them in our projects.
-It's not just a problem with the software as we are trying to achieve more with less of our own work, its more to do with how in many cases we are blindly trusting other sources.
+I think we are going to see that "Using Components with Known Vulnerabilities" is going to get worse before it gets better, due to the fact that we are now consuming a far greater amount of free and open source packages and repositories.
+With the increased consumption of these packages and repositories, such as NPM, NuGet and various others, we are now consuming them without vetting them before including them in our projects.
+We are trying to achieve more, with less of our own work, it's more to do with how in many cases we are blindly trusting other sources.
 From the attackers perspective, this is an excellent vector to compromise for maximum exploitation.
-This is why I've devoted a set of sections ("Consuming Free and Open Source") within this chapter to this problem.
+This is why I've devoted a set of sections within this chapter to this problem, called "Consuming Free and Open Source".
 There are also other sections devoted to this topic in the VPS and Network chapters titled "Using Components with Known Vulnerabilities".

 ### Lack of Visibility